Breast Reconstruction after Mastectomy

 Tissue Expander and Implant Technique

-Reconstruction with tissue expansion involves the stretching of the the skin and soft tissue left behind on the patients chest wall following a mastectomy.
-This is done with a temporary implant called an expander, that is usually placed at the same time as the mastectomy.
+Tissue expansion reconstruction involves stretching the skin and soft tissue on the patient’s chest wall.
+This occurs after a mastectomy.
+A temporary implant called an expander does this.
+The surgeon places the expander on your chest wall at the time of the mastectomy.

 Implant breast reconstruction